Joe Selenski: Early life

+Coaching career

-Atlantic Coast Hockey League
+Atlantic Coast Hockey League (1985–1986)

+Selenski got his start as a head coach midway through the inaugural season (1985–86) of the New York Slapshots of the Atlantic Coast Hockey League (ACHL).
+He was serving as the team's assistant general manager and took over the coaching duties from head coach and general manager Dave Schultz after the team's unexpected move to Virginia so Schultz could remain with his family in South Jersey.
+The team had been facing financial difficulties prior to the move and was operating on a $25,000 security bond posted by its owner.
+On January 24, 1986, Selenski had to step in and take the place behind the bench for Schultz during the second period of a 5–3 loss to the Carolina Thunderbirds after the Slapshots' coach was ejected from the game.
+On February 18, 1986, coach Selenski and assistant trainer Paul Litz ended up having to play in a game against the Thunderbirds in Virginia when five of the Slapshots' players were out with the flu; Selenski was assessed a minor penalty for cross-checking in the second period of the game, which the Slapshots lost by a score of 14–2.

-Selenski got his start as a coach and general manager with the Troy Slapshots of the Atlantic Coast Hockey League.
-The Slapshots would see limited action in the ACHL, playing only six games before being suspended by ACHL Commissioner Ray Miron.
-Shortly after the leaguewide dispersal draft, the Mohawk Valley Comets would fire their coach (Bill Horton) and replace him with Selenski, who assumed the dual role of coach and general manager.
+Selenski then served as the coach and general manager with the Troy Slapshots following the team's relocation to Troy, New York.
+However, the Slapshots would see limited action in the 1986–87 ACHL season, playing only six games.
+Shortly after the ACHL voted to drop the Slapshots and not have a dispersal draft, instead giving the Mohawk Valley Comets the rights to all the players on the Slapshots roster for a period of ten days, the Comets would fire their coach (Bill Horton) and replace him with Selenski, who assumed the dual role of coach and general manager.
 The Comets would go 22-22-3 under Selenski and make the playoffs.
 However, the Comets would eventually lose to the Virginia Lancers four games to three in the Payne Trophy Finals.
-After the completion of the 1986-87 ACHL season, the Comets transferred to the AHL and were later rebranded as the Utica Devils, and the ACHL was folded by Commissioner Ray Miron.
+After the completion of the 1986–87 ACHL season, the Comets transferred to the AHL and were later rebranded as the Utica Devils, to be coached by Tom McVie, and the ACHL was folded by Commissioner Ray Miron.